xamoom/xamoom-pingeborg-android/README.md

 ## Requirements

-* Minumum iOS Target: iOS 8
-* Dependencies
+* Android 4.3 and above